krr-up/flatland/track_type_encodings/README.md

 At first glance, the logic appears a bit more complicated.
 In all cases, the $x$ and $y$ coordinate values can be swapped—and this gets us closer.
 But for orientations 1 and 3, the sign must flip; for the other orientations, the sign stays the same.
 This can be achieved by multiplying the new $y$ value by $-1$ to flip the sign, as this value is always $0$ in the case of the even orientations and therefore no change will occur.

-### Accounting for the inverse of these track layouts
-To be continued.

 ### What this looks like in Clingo
 ```
 path(|D-1|-1, -1*(|D-2|+1),  X, Y,   |D-2|+1,     |D-1|-1)  :- track(X,Y, 2,D). % transition for straight path